 View of Bunny Lake from campsite H45.

-Around 1 in the morning a crazy thunder storm rolled in.
-At first, every 10 seconds the sky would light up but no sound.
-This went like clockwork for a while then the wind sounded like a jet engine was taking off right beside my tent for about 10 seconds, then not a sound.
-Then it hit, the wind sent my tent walls almost horizontal.
+Around 1 am a crazy thunder storm rolled in.
+Every 10 seconds the sky would light up but no sound.
+This continued for a while then the wind hit.
+For the first 10 seconds it sounded like a jet engine was taking off right beside my tent, then silence!
+Then the wind came in and sent my tent walls almost horizontal.
 They were touching my toes and just a few inches from my face.
 The wind stopped and the rain started.
 It sounded like a waterfall for a bit then it got lighter.
 I woke up in the morning with a pool of water below my tent but nothing had seeped in.
 The tent pegs were still in all 4 corners of my tent.

 June 30th 2018